-- 1. If a student is prevented from taking part in a test or partial test due to force majeure, and if academic progress is affected as a result, the Exam Board may decide to allow the student to take the test or partial test at another time.
+- 1. If a student is prevented from taking part in a test or partial test due to force majeure, and if academic progress is seriously affected as a result, the Exam Board may decide to allow the student to take the test or partial test at another time.
 To this end, the student can submit a written and reasoned request to the Exam Board.
 This request must be submitted to the Exam Board no later than 5 working days after the test or partial test in question. - 2.
 Force majeure applies in the event that it is impossible to perform an obligation for causes not attributable to the defaulting person in question.

-Article 4.11 Resits
+Article 4.11 Resit

 - 1. One resit will be offered in the same academic year for every test or partial test.
-In some occasions the Programme offers more chances for resits in the same academic year, but the student is allowed to do only two exams of the same test in a year.
-The module description of the relevant unit of study states when resits will be held for every test or partial test.
-In case a resit for a test or partial test cannot take place in the same academic year because a resit would not reasonably fit within the education programme due to the specific nature of a unit of study, this will be stipulated in the module description. - 2.
+The course syllabus of the relevant unit of study states when resits will be held for every test or partial test.
+In case a resit for a test or partial test cannot take place in the same academic year because a resit would not reasonably fit within the education programme due to the specific nature of a unit of study, this will be stipulated in the course syllabus. - 2.
 The student may participate in the same test or partial test no more than twice per academic year, insofar as the test or partial test is held on more than two occasions per academic year.
 The student may resit tests passed with satisfactory marks in the academic year in which these were attained or in the following academic year.
 The student is not permitted to resit tests passed with satisfactory marks in subsequent years.
-Tests from the propaedeutic phase cannot be retaken after the propaedeutic exam has been issued. - 3.
+Tests cannot be retaken after the exam has been issued. - 3.
 For cumulative tests, the resit consists of one (partial) test. - 4.
 The highest result achieved applies to resits of tests and partial tests. - 5.
 In special cases, the Exam Board may decide to derogate from the provisions in paragraphs 1, 2 and 3 and allow an additional resit.
 This may be the case, for example, when academic progress is compromised by force majeure.
-To this end, the student can submit a written and reasoned request to the Exam Board. - 6.
-Last subject arrangement ESCOM. - In addition to article 4.11, paragraph 5 of the Programme and Examination Regulations (PER), a student can request an 'earlier test opportunity' from the Exam Board under the so-called "last subject arrangement" if the student meets all of the following conditions: - \ All other results are registered in OSIRIS; - \ The student requires only one passing grade in order to qualify for the award of the bachelor degree; - \ The test for that required result takes place thirteen or more weeks in the future; - \ The student has made sufficiently serious attempts to obtain the required result, as determined by the Exam Board; - \ If the Exam Board allocates the early test opportunity, the test will take place in the next regular test week.
-If it is no longer possible to organise the test in the next test week, the test will be offered in the following regular test week.
+To this end, the student can submit a written and reasoned request to the Exam Board.